JamesLau2001/james-lau-nc-news/README.md

 To run this locally, ensure to set up the environment variables (.env.test and .env.development), connecting to their respective databases.

+GET /api/topics has been added: run a GET request on the endpoint '/api/topics' to retrieve a body of all the topics.

 ---